+Clearing:

-Clearing: Clearstream Banking S.A. and Euroclear Bank SA/NV.
+Clearstream Banking S.A. and Euroclear Bank SA/NV.

+Selling Restrictions:
-Selling Restrictions: The Securities have not been and will not be registered under the

-Securities Act and may not be offered or sold within the United States or to, or for the account or benefit of, U.S. persons, except pursuant to an exemption from, or in a transaction not subject to, the registration requirements of the Securities Act.
+The Securities have not been and will not be registered under the Securities Act and may not be offered or sold within the United States or to, or for the account or benefit of, U.S. persons, except pursuant to an exemption from such registration.
 The Securities may be sold in other jurisdictions only in compliance with applicable laws and regulations.
 See "Subscription and Sale" below.